-- If you assign individuals to treatment and control at random, then the two groups will be similar apart from the treatment. - You can account mathematically for variability in the assignment.

-Randomized Controlled Experiment
+- If you assign individuals to treatment and control at random, then the two groups are likely to be similar apart from the treatment. - You can account mathematically for variability in the assignment. - Randomized Controlled Experiment

-Caution ...
+Careful ...

 Regardless of what the dictionary says, in probability theory